discordjs/guide/guide/popular-topics/webhooks.md

 #### Using the WebhookClient constructor

 If you are not using a bot client, you can get a webhook by creating a new instance of `WebhookClient` and passing the `id` and `token` into the constructor.
-This does not require you to have a bot application, but it also offers limited information instead of fetching it using an authorized client.
+These credentials do not require you to have a bot application, but it also offers limited information instead of fetching it using an authorized client.

 ```js
 const webhookClient = new Discord.WebhookClient('id', 'token');